 The scene in which Will Smith drags the unconscious alien across the desert was filmed on the salt flats near Great Salt Lake in Utah.
 Smith's line, "And what the hell is that *smell*?" was unscripted.
 Great Salt Lake is home to tiny crustaceans called brine shrimp.
 When they die, the bodies sink to the bottom of the lake (which isn't very deep) and decompose.
 When the wind kicks up just right, the bottom mud is disturbed and the smell of millions of decaying brine shrimp can be very very bad.
 Apparently, nobody warned Will.

-The President's speech was filmed on 6 August 1995 in front of an old airplane hangar.
-The hangar once housed the Enola Gay, which dropped the atomic bomb on Hiroshima exactly 50 years earlier on 6 August 1945.
+The President's speech was filmed on August 6, 1995 in front of an old airplane hangar that once housed the Enola Gay, which dropped the atomic bomb on Hiroshima exactly fifty years earlier on August 6, 1945.

 Holds the record for most miniature model work to appear in one film.
 Model shop supervisor Michael Joyce estimated that more miniatures were used for this film than in any other two films combined.
 Due to the advances in digital technology since this film's release, most experts believe this record may stand forever.

 In the briefing room scene at Area 51 behind Hiller and Grey there is a night vision pan of the base.
 What you are seeing are actual shots of the real Area 51 taken by a conspiracy theorist from a place called "Freedom Ridge".
 The ridge was commandeered by the U.S. government in the late 90s and is no longer accessible to the public.